Worst-vd-plas/Patchlunky/README.txt

 would be, naming that folder like the WAD file, but without the file extension.
 So for example naming the folder 'alltex' or 'allsounds'.
 Inside that folder create subfolders that match the WAD groups that your mod affects, and then include the .png or .wav files that your mod changes.
-See 'Patchlunky Example Mod 1' and 'Patchlunky Example Mod 2' for examples on how to do this.
+See 'Patchlunky Example Mod 1' for an example on how to do this.

 In the main folder of your mod, you should create a textfile named "readme.txt" in which you can write a description of the mod.
 You can also include a .png image named "picture.png" for your mod,